 Tanzania: educational diagnostics

-Over the years Kentalis International Foundation has co-developed several projects in Tanzania aimed at improving the quality of education for deaf children in secondary schools.
-Significant progress has been made when it comes to teacher training.
-However, appropriate diagnosis and assessment of the learning needs are equally as important.
+For a number of years now, Kentalis International Foundation has worked on numerous projects in Tanzania that focus on enhancing the quality of education for deaf children in secondary schools.
+While a lot of progress has been made in teacher training, it's crucial that the learning needs are properly diagnosed and assessed as well.

 Project: ELDC educational diagnostics